Handbook of Business Procedures

 - Justification of the requirement for used equipment versus new equipment

-- Statement that a departmental representative has personally examined the equipment or otherwise verified that the equipment is in the condition described by the vendor.
+- Statement that a departmental representative has personally examined the equipment or otherwise verified that the equipment is in the condition described by the supplier.
 The statement must also document that the cost of the used equipment warrants the risk involved.